Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: A unified regression-based analysis of crossover designs

 Theorem~\ref{thm::reg-general}(c) provides an alternative expression of the BLUE for $\btheta(\bW)$ to facilitate the derivation of its variance formula.
-Because the units with the same treatment sequence share the same regressor matrix and weight matrix in the restricted weighted least squares estimation in~\eqref{eqn::reg-matrix}, the restricted least squares estimator $\widehat \bgamma_{\ast,\os}^\textup{wls}$ can be expressed as a linear combination of $\wbY(\os)$ for $\os \in \mathcal{S}^\textup{obs}$.
-This implies that the estimator in Theorem~\ref{thm::reg-general}(b) can also be written as a linear combination of $\wbY(\os)$, as denoted by $ \widehat{\theta}(\tbW_\ast)$ in~\eqref{eqn::linearcombintation}.
-The weights for the linear combination are functions of $\bW$ and the regressor matrix and weight matrices in the regression.
-From~\eqref{eqn::linearcombintation}, we can apply the result in \citet{li2017general} to obtain the variance formula of $ \widehat{\theta}(\tbW_\ast)$ under the design-based framework.
+Because the units with the same treatment sequence share the same regressor matrix and weight matrix in the restricted weighted least squares estimation in~\eqref{eqn::reg-matrix}, the restricted least squares estimator $\widehat \bgamma_{\os}^\textup{wls}$ can be expressed as a linear combination of $\wbY(\os)$ for $\os \in \mathcal{S}^\textup{obs}$.
+This implies that the estimator in Theorem~\ref{thm::reg-general}(b) can also be written as a linear combination of $\wbY(\os)$, as denoted by $ \widehat{\theta}(\tbW^\textup{wls})$ in~\eqref{eqn::linearcombintation}.
+The weights for the linear combination are functions of $\bW$, the regressor matrix, and weight matrix in the regression, and are therefore fixed.
+From~\eqref{eqn::linearcombintation}, we can apply the result in \citet{li2017general} to obtain the variance formula of $ \widehat{\theta}(\tbW^\textup{wls})$ under the design-based framework.

 The proof of Theorem~\ref{thm::reg-general} is non-trivial.
 The main challenge lies in the fact that the estimator is constructed via restricted weighted least squares, yet its properties are analyzed under a design-based framework, without assuming correct specification of the underlying linear model.
 We summarize the key steps of the proof below.